Redistribution through Markets (with Scott Duke Kominers and Mohammad Akbarpour)

 In the presence of post-auction interaction between players, equilibrium bidding strategies are sensitive to the amount and nature of information about bidders’ valuations

 revealed by the auction.
 Standard auctions fail to allocate the good efficiently if some bids are announced.
 If the post-auction market is small enough, a first-price

 sealed-bid auction with no revelation of bids achieves efficiency.
 By choosing an optimal announcement policy the auctioneer can increase expected revenue.

 Robust Benchmark Design (with Darrell Duffie)

-Recent scandals over the manipulation of LIBOR and foreign exchange benchmarks have spurred policy discussions of the appropriate design of financial benchmarks.
+Recent scandals over the manipulation of LIBOR, foreign exchange benchmarks, and other financial benchmarks have spurred policy discussions over their appropriate design.
+We characterize

 A non-technical summary at VOX: Robust Financial Market Benchmarks

 Implementability, Walrasian Equilibria, and Efficient Matchings (with Anthony Lee Zhang)